PayPrecisePremium UK Salary Tools

 ANI is usually close to £95,000.
 If there are no extra taxable amounts or qualifying reliefs, salary can be a reasonable first estimate.

-Why it matters: sometimes the quick answer really is close to the headline salary.
+In practice: sometimes the quick answer really is close to the headline salary.

 Example 2